 We strongly believe that early identification of individual needs is crucial in enabling staff to meet the needs of each child.
 Concerns are discussed with parents at an early stage in an open, honest and sensitive manner.
-The school SEND leader will offer support and advice, seeking outside agency partnerships as appropriate.
+The school Special Educational Needs Co-ordinator will offer support and advice, seeking outside agency partnerships as appropriate.
 Further information is found in our SEND Policy.
 A learning support plan (LSP) may be created, in partnership with parents.